SAP-archive/teched2020-DEV269/exercises/ex3_advanced_cli/01_cluster_setup_yaml.md

 ### Choose GCP as provider

 Have a look at the `.spec` section of the YAML.
-Within the `.spec` section, you will specify all specifics of your shoot cluster.
+Within the `.spec` section, you will indicate all specifics of your shoot cluster.
 It therefore consists of several elements each describing certain aspects of the cluster.

 In the `.spec.provider` element, make sure the value of field `type:` is `gcp` to have the cluster deployed to Google Cloud Platform.